Burhan0014-dev/Task-/README.md

 `GITHUB_REDIRECT_URI=http://localhost:8000/github/callback/`

 Usage
-To log in using Github, navigate to the Google login URL:
+To log in using Github, navigate to the Github login URL:
     `http://lcalhost:8000/github/login/`
 After successful authentication, the user will be redirected to the callback URL where their information will be processed and stored.
     `http://lcalhost:8000/github/callback/`